discord-php/DiscordPHP-Slash/README.md

 There are a few ways to set up an HTTP server to listen for requests:
 - The built-in ReactPHP HTTP server.
-- Using an external HTTP server such as Apache or nginx (documentation to come).
+- Using an external HTTP server such as Apache or nginx.
-- Using the built-in ReactPHP HTTP server without HTTPS and using Apache or nginx as a reverse proxy.
+- Using the built-in ReactPHP HTTP server without HTTPS and using Apache or nginx as a reverse proxy (recommended).

 Whatever path you choose, the server **must** be protected with HTTPS - Discord will not accept regular HTTP.